o4edik/DevOps_online_Kiev_2021Q4/m5/task5.3/readme5_3.md

   - Command "fg" restores stopped process in foreground, "bg" restores stopped processes in background

   - Command "nohup" is a command that ignores the HUP signal.
 HUP signal it's basically a signal that is delivered to a process when its associated shell is terminated
-  - Command "sleep" allows us to delay something for a period of time i.e. "sleep 5; fg" will restore stopped process to foreground with 5sek delay
+  - Command "sleep" allows us to delay something for a period of time i.e. "sleep 5; fg" will restore stopped process to foreground with 5sec delay

 ![18-1](https://github.com/o4edik/DevOps_online_Kiev_2021Q4/blob/master/m5/task5.3/18-1.jpg)

 ##### Part 2

-1. Check the implementability of the most frequently used OPENSSH commands in the MS Windows operating system.
-(Description of the expected result of the commands +
-screenshots: command – result should be presented)

-2. Implement basic SSH settings to increase the security of the client-server connection (at least
+1. Implement basic SSH settings to increase the security of the client-server connection (at least

  - Use SSH Protocol Version 2; Avoid Port 22; Reject Connection Requests With No Passwords; Use SSH Keys Instead of Passwords; Disable Password Authentication Altogether; Disable X11 Forwarding; Set an Idle Timeout Value

-3. List the options for choosing keys for encryption in SSH.
-Implement 3 of them.
-4. Implement port forwarding for the SSH client from the host machine to the guest Linux virtual machine behind NAT.
-5*.
-Intercept (capture) traffic (tcpdump, wireshark) while authorizing the remote client on the server using ssh, telnet, rlogin.
-Analyze the result.